gabrieleteotino/bluish-capsule/content/project/datingapp/10-updating-users/1-member-edit.md

 ## Form

-Add a *form* with a template variable **editForm** and use the *dirty* property to disable the save button and hide the info.
-The button is outside of the form tag so we need to add an id to the form and add a reference to this id in the button.
+Add a *form* with a *template variable* **editForm** and use the *dirty* property to disable the save button and hide the info.

+Note that in the html the button is outside of the form tag so we need to add an id to the form and add a reference to this id in the button.

 ```html
 ...